praw-dev/praw/docs/tutorials/refresh_token.rst

 .. literalinclude:: ../examples/obtain_refresh_token.py
     :language: python

 This script assumes you have configured your application's ``redirect uri`` to ``localhost:8080``

 When you execute this script interactively:

-- You will be prompted for a comma-separated list of scopes
+1. You will be prompted to provide a comma-separated list of scopes.
-- You will be given a URL that will take you through the auth follow
+2. You will be given a URL that will take you through the auth flow on Reddit.
-- Reddit will ask you for user authentication and ask you to grant the application permissions
+3. Open the provided link in your browser and Reddit will ask you for permission to grant the application permissions to the scopes requested.
-- On completion, the user will have a new authorized application configured
+4. After clicking allow, you will have a new authorized application configured.
-- A refresh token is displayed in the browser and on the command line
+5. You will be redirected to another page where your refresh token will be displayed and will be printed to the command line.

 You only have to run this script once for each refresh token.
 The refresh token (along with the application's client_id, client_secret) are valid credentials until manually revoked by the user.